 - How valuable would the product/service/interface be to you if you enacted those changes?

 In some cases, you'll find that it's useful (and sometimes even necessary) to allow research participants to use your product/service/interface and ask them questions as and after they've done so.

 In this scenario have participants walk you through what they are doing as they are doing it.
 As they describe their actions you can probe on the why—the reasons behind their actions as well as their reactions to the results of their activities.

-Once again, don’t be afraid to ask for clarification or more details on these answers.
-This will help you gain an understanding of exactly what your customers need, want, and think.
+Once again, don’t be afraid to ask for clarification or more details on their answers.
+This will help you gain an understanding of exactly what your customers needs, wants, wishes, thinks and feels.

 One of the best ways to gain insights into your customer base is through user research interviews.
 However, it can be challenging to come up with appropriate questions to ask during this process.
 In this article, we’ve explained the steps in creating effective interview questions.
 Then, we took you through the basic format of these questions and provided you with some examples.

 If you need to find participants or use a platform to schedule and pay participants, use Respondent for free today.
 We will be happy to help ensure that your UX research interview is thorough and effective to get the answers you need.

 Asking the right questions in the right way is the key to research success.
 That’s true for not just the discussion guide but for every step of a research project.
 Following are 100+ questions that will take you from defining your research objective through screening and participant discussions.